 1. Özkonak Underground City

 An eagle statue that was found here points to the Hittites being the first to use this place as an underground city.
 This city was different from other underground cities you’ll see in Cappadocia.
 The unique features offered by Özkanak make it an essential place to see in Cappadocia.
 Unlike Kaymaklı and Derinkuyu, Özkonak had long holes that enabled communication between different floors.
 Another difference is that there were holes on top of where someone would enter so that they could pour hot oil in case an enemy came in.
 Another interesting difference between Özkonak and other cities is that elsewhere the stone doors were made outside and then installed.
 But at Özkonak, the doors were made inside.
 Entry is 10 TL, and you can use your museum card.
 Click here for the location.
+Number 23 on the map.

 2. Mazı Underground City

 The underground city was once known as Mataza, and it was found that there are four different entrances to this city.
 On the roof of the city, there are graves.
 If you tell someone who works there that you want to see the graves, then they’ll be able to show you where they are.
 Entry is 8 TL, but you can use your museum card.
 If you ask the staff working there, then they’ll also give you a free guided tour.
 Click here for the location.
+Number 24 on the map.

 3. Kaymaklı Underground City